nitish-kumar-03/LUXORA/Readme.md

 # LUXORA is a premium marketplace for collectors and enthusiasts to buy and sell exclusive, rare, and high-value items.
-From vintage collectibles to luxury goods, Rareify connects you with the most unique treasures worldwide, ensuring authenticity and exclusivity at every step.
+From vintage collectibles to luxury goods, it connects you with the most unique treasures worldwide, ensuring authenticity and exclusivity at every step.